Performance of Borel-Pad\'e-Laplace integrator for the resolution of stiff and non-stiff problems: Numerical performance

 At last, with $r=128$, the Gauss method also fails.
 This behaviour has as well been observed with the Gauss solver of the Matlab package \texttt{numeric::odesolve}.
 For this value of the stiffness ratio, RK4 cannot give an accurate solution any longer, whereas with BPL, the error can be as small as $7.4·10^{-10}$ (see Figure~\ref{r128}).

-These numerical experiments shows that BPL is a serious alternative method for stiff problems.
-First, its arbitrary high order enables to get highly accurate solutions.
+These numerical experiments shows that BPL is an interesting alternative method for stiff problems.
+First, its arbitrary high order allows to get highly accurate solutions.
 With Lotka-Volterra equations, it never fails for values of $r$ up to 128.
 Moreover, its cost is generally much smaller than that of the other methods, due to its explicit property.

 The previous tests show the performance of BPL for the resolution of stiff and non-stiff ODE's.
 In the next subsection, we examine its efficiency in solving partial differential equations.